 The infamous trophic cascade effect of wolves of Yellowstone, kept elk populations in check as well as influencing their grazing patterns, which inadvertently rewilded riverbanks.
 The resulting regrowth attracted greater numbers of songbirds, larger birds of prey, and enabled populations of salmon, beaver and bison to increase.

 And if that wasn’t enough, the wolves unwittingly re-engineered the soil composition.
-As the numbers of salmon rose, which are caught by bears, otters, eagles and ospreys, as did the amount of salmon carcasses dragged onto land and eaten.
+As the numbers of salmon rose, which are caught by bears, otters, eagles and ospreys, as did the number of salmon carcasses dragged onto land and eaten.
 The carcasses, rich in nutrients, were spread along the riverbanks in the animals’ dung.
 It’s said that up to 16% of the nitrogen in the leaves of trees within 500m of a salmon stream came from the sea.